 While AT has greater contact patch, making it superior for on-road driving.

-The higher built strength and the open tread design of XT boost the off-road capabilities on the tire.
-For a further in-depth comparison between these two tires, continue reading.
+The higher built strength and the open tread design of XT boost its off-road capabilities.

 Comparing Firestone Destination AT with

 The Firestone Destination AT tires have center rib flanked by independent intermediate blocks and wrap around shoulders that combine highway stability with off-road traction.

 Increased contact patch improves its traction while on-road and deep sipes improve wet traction.

 Narrower grooves are not efficient in soft snow, mud, and gravel traction as they can’t maintain grip.

 The closed shoulder design further hinders the flow of mud through its grooves.

 The higher contact is, however, useful on icy roads as it allows the tire to firmly grasp the road, increasing its traction on ice.

 The tire has weaker built which doesn’t allow the tire to perform well on rocks as it is vulnerable to trail damages like cuts and chips.